tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 scheduling treatment and, in some cases, the packet drop probability.

-The slice aggregate traffic may be marked at slice policy ingress boundary nodes with a Slice aggregate Selector (SS) to allow routers to apply a specific forwarding treatment that guarantees the respective Service Level Agreements (SLAs).
+The slice aggregate traffic may be marked at slice policy ingress boundary nodes with a Slice Selector (SS) to allow routers to apply a specific forwarding treatment that guarantees the respective Service Level Agreements (SLAs).
 The slice aggregate traffic may further carry a Diffserv CS to allow differentiation of forwarding treatments for packets within a slice aggregate.